 In order that there can be consistency across the country, each participating diocese has adopted a similar set of criteria for giving the Award.
 In this way, visitors seeing the Child Friendly logo on a church noticeboard should be assured of a standard of quality in the value placed on children there.

-Any parish wishing to work towards the Award should contact Manchester Diocesan Children’s Officer, Steve Dixon.
+Any parish wishing to work towards the Award should contact Manchester Diocesan Children’s Worker Officer, Karen Beal.

 1. A parish Child Protection policy is in place and being implemented